Showing posts with label Honor Boards. Show all posts

 Pakenham Gazette September 20, 1918 http://nla.gov.au/nla.news-article92152230

 Mortimer, Thomas Ernest Gregory (SN 6900) Thomas enlisted on August 17, 1917.
-He was born in Longwarry, He was 21 years old and a school teacher.
+He was born in Longwarry and he was a 21 years old school teacher.
 Thomas was the son of George and Sophia Georgina (nee Snell) Mortimer, of Nar Nar Goon.
 He Returned to Australia on July 23, 1919.
 In the 1922 Electoral Roll Thomas is listed as a teacher at Nambrok and the 1924 Rolls at Patho, near Echuca.
+He died in 1980, aged 84.

 Nash, Walter Horace (SN 250) Listed as H. Nash on the Honour Board, so I presume he was known as Horace, so that's what we will call him.
 Horace was 33 years old and a Labourer when he enlisted on January 14, 1915.
 His next of kin was his father, Walter Thomas Nash of Box Hill, later Brighton.
 Horace was Killed in Action at Pozieres on July 31, 1916.
 I had a lot of trouble identifying this man, then I saw a W.H.
 Nash in a Casualty list, so investigated further in the Roll of Honour at the Australian War Memorial, decided our man was most likely Horace, but it was only confirmed by the on-line Melbourne Grammar War Service Records, here.
 His entry mentions that - he was farming at Wandong for a while, but moved to Nar Nar Goon before he enlisted in January 1915.